pedrodalvy/pedrodalvy/README.md

 ### Hi there 👋

-I currently work as a Senior Developer at a large company, [Fintech Magalu](https://fintechmagalu.com.br).I have experience with TypeScript, PHP, and Go programming languages, as well as relational and non-relational databases.
+I currently work as a Senior Developer at [Fintech Magalu](https://fintechmagalu.com.br).
+I have experience with TypeScript, PHP, and Go programming languages, as well as relational and non-relational databases.

 <h3>Stacks and technologies I work with</h3>